Debasishkrbasu/Debasishkrbasu/README.md

 ## 🧠 About Me

-I'm Debasish Kr Basu, a passionate and dedicated 3rd-year B.Tech CSE student from **Udaipur, Tripura**.
+I'm Debasish Kr Basu, a passionate and dedicated final year B.Tech CSE student from **Tripura**.
 Though my college placement is not strong, I believe in hard work and self-preparation.
 I'm currently focused on building a career in **tech**.